Liyue-Chen/STContext/data/POIS/README.md

-## Document Description：
+# Document Description：
-POIS:The six folders named after cities contain POI data for each of the six cities.
+The  folders  contain POI data for four cities and relative code.

-## Data Dictionary：

-## Folder:RAWPOI is the raw acquisition of POI data.
+# Folder:RAWPOI is the raw acquisition of POI data.

   Each folder for the current city's POI file: file naming: "city - year - month - day.xls" (representing the current number and type of POI summary for this day under this city.eg:Bike_Chicago-2013-01-01.xls).